jasonconnor/styc/README.md

 # Slash Til You Crash Web App
 <a href="https://styc.jasonc.dev">Visit Web Page</a> (NOT LIVE YET)
 <h2>Description</h2>
 Slash Til You Crash, STYC, is an in-browser text based hack and slash adventure game.
-The objective of the game is to defeat as many enemies as you can but you yourself is slained.
+The objective of the game is to defeat as many enemies as you can before you yourself are slain.
 Potions keep you alive and are key to boosting your score!

 <h2>Overview: Game</h2>
 <center>